 The miniseries’ producers have obviously watched some of the great Soviet director Andrei Tartovsky’s work.
 His lingering camera focus of organic shapes seen in the original Solaris and his ominous pans across sinister landscapes in Stalker are echoed in the miniseries (along with Tartovsky’s most-recent avatar, Annihilation).
 The disaster site, and in particular the relentless smoke that rises from the reactor, combined with a similarly eerie soundtrack, conveys something dark and otherworldly, a mystery we will never fully comprehend.

 Indeed, aspects of the disaster have now entered legend, even myth.
-Observers have long noted that the English translation of Chernobyl, wormwood, is a biblical illusion to the end of days.
+Observers have long noted that the English translation of Chernobyl, wormwood, is a biblical allusion to the end of days.
 The exact time of the accident, at 01:23:45, has a chilling, almost planned precision to it.
 Several witnesses, as documented in Svetlana Alexievich’s narrative account, report seeing a bright blue beam of light ascending from the reactor, presumably the ionized atmosphere exposed to the reactor core.
 People taste metal near the accident, feel the pin-pricks of radiation on their face, smell the sweet scent of ozone.
 It is conventional wisdom among the liquidators that alcohol blocks radiation, and the more the better.
 Alexievich documents gothic rumors swirling around the accident: summary burial of radiation victims, massive evacuations, the accident caused by “cosmophysical forces,” river pikes without heads or tails, radioactive wolves and foxes playing with village children, children born with yellow liquid in their veins instead of blood.

 Real questions remain.
 We will never know how many people died following the accident.
 Alexievich’s anecdotal approach documents ample death, sickness, deformations, and disease.
 But without a public health baseline, which the Soviet Union and the succeeding states of Belarus, Russia, and Ukraine all neglected to document, we can only make educated guesses about the final casualty count.